syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ### Show alert dialog

-An alert dialog box used to display errors, warnings, and information alerts that needs user awareness.
+An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
 This can be achieved by using the [DialogService.AlertAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) method.
 The alert dialog is displayed along with the `OK` button.
-When user clicks on `OK` button, alery dialog will get closed.
+When user clicks on `OK` button, alert dialog will get closed.

-In the below code exmaple aleary dialog displayed on button click action.
+In the below code example, alert dialog displayed on button click action.

 {% tabs %}
 {% highlight razor %}